OPSN/MVP-discuss/storage-server.md

 ### Possible specific convention:

-- README.txt -- for people
+- README.txt -- for people.
+Describes basic format of repo, but also purpose and license for this data.
+License info should ideally be machine-verifiable (so it might deserve its own file, LICENSE.txt, though it's not a code license.)
 - index.html -- for anyone browsing there by accident (to the correct url, but using a conventional web browser), this tells them the right way to read the data here (or whatever about that you want the general public to know)
 - README-MACHINE.txt or maybe FORMAT.txt -- for programs -- gives machine-readable format description (at least format version) of entire directory
 - MANIFEST?
 INDEX? -- for reader programs -- list of pathnames readers need to know but would not guess (more or less), and perhaps other slowly-changing global index-like info